If a hand injury has set you back, we'll help you move forward

 Around 10% of all Accident & Emergency department visits are due to hand injuries.
 The most frequent types of hand injuries are lacerations, contusions and fractures.

 If you decide to make a hand injury claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 For information on hand pain symptoms and treatment, see: hand pain (nhs.uk).